 Solo harpsichord performances have included several performances of Bach's Brandenburg Concerto No. 5, concertos by CPE Bach and Leon Coates' Concertino for Harpsichord and Strings.

 Orchestral keyboard performances have ranged from piano in Bernstein's West Side Story, keyed Glockenspiel in Handel's l'Allegro, organ in regular performances of Faure Requiem and Harmonium in Shreker's Kammersymphonie (Scottish Chamber Orchestra.)
-I also played organ in the Decca recording of Mendelssohn's Elijah with the Orchestra of the Age of Enlightenment and Edinburgh Festival Chorus, conducted by Paul Daniel.
+I perform regularly with the BBC Scottish Symphony Orchestra playing Organ, Celeste, Piano and other keyed instruments!
+I also played organ in the Decca recording of Mendelssohn's Elijah with the Orchestra of the Age of Enlightenment and Edinburgh Festival Chorus, conducted by Paul Daniel and, most recently, was delighted to perform that 'dream piece' of organists- Saint-Saens 'Organ' Symphony- with the Ulster Orchestra in a season-opening concert that introduced their new Chief Conductor, Daniele Rustioni.
+You can hear the 'famous' tune in a snippet of the packed-out concert here.